• Skip to primary navigation

 Ingredients

-• 2 tablespoon smoked paprika or use regular paprika
+• 2 tablespoons smoked paprika or use regular paprika

 • 1 tablespoon cayenne powder use more for a spicier blend